Comprehensive Guide to Cheque Bounce Litigation in Berhampur and Odisha

 The accused is not required to prove innocence beyond reasonable doubt, but only to raise a probable defence based on:

-Documentary evidence
+Documentary evidence.

-Circumstantial inconsistencies
+Circumstantial inconsistencies.

 → Key Case: Basalingappa v.
 Mudibasappa (2019)